 Don’t beat yourself up though.
 It doesn’t have to be perfect, especially if it’s one of your first projects.
 And remember, you can always start over and do better on the next try.
 Don’t be afraid to throw away what you have and start fresh.

-Thank you for reading and good luck, you can do this!
-The hardest part is getting started, so get started right now on our tutorial and learn Python for free!
+Thank you for reading, and good luck!
+You can do this!
+The hardest part is getting started, so get started right now with our Python tutorial for beginners and learn Python for free!